RonCollins-MM/alx-high_level_programming/0x14-javascript-web_scraping/README.md

-Learning how to manipulate JSON files using JavaScript.
+Learning how to manipulate JSON files using JavaScript through APIs.